decko-commons/decko/CONTRIBUTING.md

 ### Development Environment

-First, you will need a copy of the decko repo:
+First, you will need a copy of the decko repo and install all its submodules:

     git clone git@github.com:decko-commons/decko.git
+    cd decko
+    git submodule init

-Then you will need to install a platypus deck:
+Then you will need to install a platypus deck (somewhere else – not inside the repo):

     decko new platypus --platypus

+The `--platypus` flag is important; it will have key implications for your deck setup.

 You will be prompted to give the path to your repo.
 Alternatively you can use the `--repo-path` flag or a `DECKO_REPO_PATH` environmental variable.